8 Best Cafes and Places for Brunch in Leeds

 Located in The Light, a leisure and retail centre in the city centre, Fléur Cafe is Leeds’ most instagrammable cafe.

 The decoration is impressive – as per the cafe’s name, you’ll see purple and pink flowers hanging at the entrance.
-But that’s not all; the walls are pink and beautifully decorated, and not to forget about the roof that has been decorated with butterflies.
+But that’s not all; the walls are pink and beautifully decorated, and the roof is decorated with butterflies.

-Not only will the decoration surprise you, but the food too.
-Masterchef contestant and chef Bobby Geetha have designed their menu, and it offers bottomless brunch, afternoon tea and great desserts.
+Not only will the decoration surprise you, but the food, too.
+Masterchef contestant and chef Bobby Geetha has designed their menu, which offers bottomless brunch, afternoon tea, and great desserts.

 I have to say that their shakshuka is one of the best I’ve ever tried – great punch of spices and beautifully cooked poached eggs.
 Another great dish is masala baked beans.